This post may contain affiliate links. Please read our disclosure policy.

 How much liquid do you put in stuffing?

 This recipe calls for 4 cups of vegetable stock, you can either use store bought or make your own.
-It’s really important to dry the bread cubes out in the oven, so that they absorb all of the liquid.
+It’s really important to dry the bread cubes out in the oven so that they absorb all of the liquid.
 The stuffing should be moist but not wet.
 You can add a little broth at a time to help it absorb quicker.

 Can you make this vegetarian stuffing ahead of time?

-You can make your stuffing a day or two ahead of time.
+You can make stuffing a day or two ahead of time.
 Add the stock, but don’t add the bread and don’t bake it.
-Cover it and keep in the fridge, then add the toasted dried bread and bake it on the day.
-You can also bake it slightly ahead of time and then cover with foil and heat through before serving.
+Cover it and keep it in the fridge, then add the toasted dried bread and bake it on the day.
+You can also bake it slightly ahead of time and then cover it with foil and heat through before serving.
 Leftovers should be stored in an airtight container in the fridge.